minprog/cs50x-1718-1819/support/03 Search/05 Linear-Search.md

         return;
     }

-As you can see, it doesn’t do much yet.
-Don’t get distracted by the lines:
+As you can see, it doesn't do much yet.
+Don't get distracted by the lines:

         (void)values;
         (void)size;

-They don’t actually do anything.
+They don't actually do anything.
 These lines should be removed when you start implementing the function.
 The reason why these lines are there is a little beyond the scope of this assignment.
 But, if you are curious, feel free to ask the teacher/TA about it.

 To implement this function try to keep the formatting readable.
-A common way to print an array is with square brackets around it and interspaced with comma’s, like so:
+A common way to print an array is with square brackets around it and interspaced with comma's, like so:

     [3, 14, 15, 42, 11235, 1]